nemethmik/webcomponents-with-litelement-demo/README.md

 # A List of Persons Web Components with Lit/TypeScript

----
-This is a working version with WebPack 5 and TypeScript 3 but not with TypeScript 4
+This is a working version with WebPack 5 and TypeScript 4 The **target** in *tsconfig.json* must be **es2020** or *es2019* or *es2018* but never esnext.
----
+--

+This is a fork of Filip Bruun Bech-Larsen's [Intro to Webcomponents with LitElement](https://youtu.be/ADgo_JVK02A) one of the best intro to web components (custom elements) using Li HTML and Element.
+Just watch the video it explains all.
+I have added ESLint and WebPack 5 and TypeScript 4 support.

-After cloning
+## After cloning
 - *npm install* and the *npm run serve* webpack will open the application in the default browser
 - In the browser open the debug tool and you will find these two messages:
     - `The main 'lit-element' module entrypoint is deprecated.
 Please update your imports to use the 'lit' package: 'lit' and 'lit/decorators.ts' or import from 'lit-element/lit-element.ts'.
 See https://lit.dev/msg/deprecated-import-path for more information.`